dropwizard/metrics/README.md

   of all the measurements.)
 * **Timers** record the duration as well as the rate of events.
 In addition to the rate information that meters provide, timers also provide the same metrics as histograms about the recorded durations.
+(The samples that timers keep in order to calculate percentiles and such are biased towards more recent data, since you probably care more about how your application is doing *now* as opposed to how it's done historically.)

 Metrics also has support for health checks: